-Target Bonus Sizes.
+- Target bonus sizes.
 Bonus targets (expressed as a percentage of base salary) were based on job responsibilities, internal relativity, and peer group data.
 Consistent with our compensation objectives, as executives assume greater responsibilities, more of their pay is linked to company performance.
-For 2007, the committee maintained the same bonus targets as 2006.
+For 2007, the committee maintained the same bonus targets as in 2006.
 The committee determined that these targets appropriately reflected internal relativity.
 In addition, the peer group data suggested that the 2006 targets would maintain cash compensation within the broad middle range of expected competitive pay given median peer performance, so no adjustments were necessary.
-The 2007 targets were:
+The 2007 targets for the named executives were as follows:

 - Mr. Taurel 125 percent

 - Dr. Lechleiter 100 percent

 - Dr. Paul 85 percent

+- Mr. Armitage 75 percent

-- Messrs.
-Rice and Armitage 75 percent.
+- Mr. Rice 75 percent.

 - Company performance measures.
 The committee established 2007 company performance measures with a 25 percent weighting on sales growth and a 75 percent weighting on growth in adjusted EPS (reported earnings per share adjusted as described below under "Adjustments for Certain Items").
 This mix of performance measures focuses employees appropriately on improving both top-line sales and bottom-line earnings, with special emphasis on earnings in order to tie rewards directly to productivity improvements.
 The measures are also effective motivators because they are easy for employees to track and understand.